madcock/ep128emu-core/README.md

 ## Contributing

 Pull requests welcome.
-Especially for currently unsupported builds (like MacOS).
+For updating emulation features, it may be better to push it to original ep128emu as well.

 ## Links